asyrjasalo/dockoon/bicep/README.md

 # Running on Azure Container Instances behind API Management

-The instructions will create the following in your Azure subscription:
+This will create the following in your Azure subscription:

-- TLS certificates for HTTPS (automated renewal if not having one already)
+- Azure Container Instance for the app (in private mode/in a virtual network)
-- Azure Container Instances (in private networking mode, in virtual network)
+- TLS certificates for HTTPS with automated renewal to a key vault
-- Storage Account for hosting API specs and to use as a container volume mount
+- Public API Management service with Portal, AppInsights and Log Analytics
-- Internet exposed API Management with AppInsights and Log Analytics Workspace
+- Storage Account for API specs and a share to use as a container volume mount
-- API Management API (HTTPS front) with the containerized app as the backend
+- Authenticated HTTPS API from an OpenAPI spec, container app as the backend

 ## Local setup

-[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is assumed present and used to install or upgrade
+[Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) is assumed present to install or upgrade
 [bicep](https://github.com/Azure/bicep):

     az bicep install